Leclerc top as Mercedes show signs of pace

 Mercedes have some significant upgrades for the first time this season, with a new lower-drag rear wing.

-They hoped this would help reduce the problems they were having with high-speed "porpoising", where the car bounces because of under-body airflow disruption.
+They hoped this would help reduce the problems they were having with high-speed 'porpoising', where the car bounces because of under-body airflow disruption.

 It is early days but the first indications are that the experiment has been a success.
 Mercedes have never looked so convincingly quick through a session so far this season, at least as far as Russell is concerned.